dottjt/plastic/chapters/07-gun.md

 ## The Revolver

 "Smith & Wesson Model 10. .38 caliber round.
 Let me know how it feels."
 She places the gun on top of the cabinet display.
-I place the gun in the grip of my right hand.
-I point it at her head.

-"Oh please, do you really think I'd give an amateur a loaded gun?
-Now put it down before I snap your neck."
--->
-The revolver feels heavy in my hands.
+It scintillates like a sheet of raw ice, cracking under the pressure of its own weight.
+Beauty in its groove.
+Delicate in its desire.
+The gun grips my nifty hand with the feeling of a rockstar.
+I liked it.
+I suppose if I weren't such a straight-shooter, I'd be pointing the sucka at her head without even a voice of hesttation, but I simply knew that wasn't me.
+She'd gut me within a heartbeat.
+Not with that kind of visceral lesbian strength.
+Laissez faire was an amateur.
+I could feel my neck snap.
+It was the weight of the revolver.
+Heavy as gun could be.
 Tactically so.
-I'd pistol whip the bitch if I weren't so depressed.
-Instead, I decide to contain my resolve within the peelin' anxiety squelchin' mango all over my petty face.
-I hestitate fondly.
+Damn.
+I'd probably pistol whip the bitch if I weren't so depressed.
+Yes.
+I can feel it in my resolve.
+Squelchin' peelin' mango chevalier, drippin' glib from the cheek of my face.
+I hestitate fondly with the trigger in my mind.
+The growl draws near.

 "I think I like it," I remark.
 I wanted to shoot it.

-"Would I be able to shoot it, if that's okay?"
+"Would I be able to shoot it?"

 "What are you fuckin' nuts?
-This is a mall you tool.
-If you want to shoot the gun you'll have to take it to a shooting range.
-I can give you the address."
+This is a mall, you tool.
+If you want to shoot it you'll have to take it to a shooting range.
+I'll write the address.
+Fuckin' idiot."
 She grabs a notepad.

 "It's fine.
 I'll take it."
-I didn't care.
-The revolver made me feel powerful and that's all that really mattered to me in this moment.
-Knowing that it's all I really had.
-A feeling of permanence.
-A feeling.
-If I couldn't fondle her now, I sure as hell could with a gun n' a faulty handle.
+I didn't really care what the gun sounded like, let alone whether it even shot at all.
+It was the simple act of not caring at all which made me feel powerful.
+God fearing, even.
+And I knew deep down inside that it was a feeling I simply could not live without.
+Neat in its moan.
+Exploratory in a feeling which both rose and exhalted nations within the flickering torment of its fugative evanescence.
+Knowing that I could be king at any moment within the cough of a trigger.
+The gun had to be mine.
 I sign the forms.
-I pay with my credit card.
+I swipe my card.
+It bounces.
 I'm a loser.
-The pink highlights sure were cute though.
-Now call me a soldier n' hand me my award.
-I had officially become a man.
+Her pink highlights sure were cute though, as I handed over a bunch of cash I knew I couldn't afford.
+Well, at least I felt plenty.
+Her lips weep with a tepid glow.
+Regal in its cynaide.
+It could have sworn it was high school all over again.
+The rampage had just begun.
+Fuck you mall cop.

-You know, it would have been nice to have my gun holstered inside the mall.
-Like some kind of cop.
-Instead, I had my groceries in hand like a single-income mother with a penchant for refinanced cigarettes.
-I was broke and I was beginning to show it.
+Groceries in hand like a single-income mother with a penchant for refinanced cigarettes, my wallet was broke and I was beginning to show it.
+A permanent sigh draws from my lungs, as the sadness rolled from my thoughts and into a linguine of tampered outcomes.
+Revolver, oh pretty revolver.
+Please shall you reveal my fate.

 ## Scene 3 END